Jianganchen/PawFinder/README.md

 # Getting Started

-* Here are three options for you to see the final result of this amazing web app!
+* Here are four options for you to see the final result of this amazing web app!

+## Video Demostration

+* Click [here](https://www.youtube.com/watch?v=1WQyzI8pmzE) to see the video demonstration

 ## Visit the website on PC